-- Providing training on domestic violence dynamics, how they are likely to impact parents going through the child support process, and developing skills to respond to domestic violence disclosures to all staff with customer contact.
-New York, tribal programs in Wisconsin, Arizona, and Mississippi have all recently used OCSE's training curriculum, in partnership with state and local domestic violence experts, to train child support case workers, attorneys, call center staff, and management. - Providing universal education about safety resources and measures available to families in the child support program.
-Several states have recently updated their application for services, information on their websites, notices for paternity testing and hearings, and review and modification notices that go to all parents, custodial and noncustodial, to include a "think safety first" message.
+- Reviewing, refreshing, and developing policy and procedures using the Federal Office of Child Support Enforcement's (OCSE) Program Inventory.
+Arizona developed new training for all staff, updated policy and procedures, and system enhancements to promote safe access to child support.
+Agency leadership disseminated this information through multiple releases over the course of one month using a "Here's what's new, Here's what you need to know, Here's what you need to do" approach to avoid overwhelming staff with new information. - Providing training on domestic violence dynamics and their common impact on parents going through the child support process and developing skills to respond to domestic violence disclosures to all staff with customer contact.
+New York and tribal programs in Wisconsin, Arizona, and Mississippi have used OCSE's training curriculum, in partnership with state and local domestic violence experts, to train child support case workers, attorneys, call center staff, and management. - Providing universal education about safety resources and measures available to families in the child support program.
+Several states have recently updated their application for services, information on their websites, notices for paternity testing and hearings, and review and modification notices that go to all parents (both custodial and noncustodial), custodial and noncustodial, to include a "think safety first" message.
 Texas hosts a website in cooperation with the state domestic violence coalition to educate parents about safe access to child support http://getchildsupportsafely.org/ - Building multiple, ongoing opportunities for victims to disclose past or current domestic violence and formulating screening questions that provide a context for why disclosure might help increase safety for a survivor and how the child support agency will use disclosed information.
-Mississippi recently reviewed 18 system generated notices to parents and incorporated safety focused messages into those notices. - Simplifying processes for victims to receive the protections of the family violence indicator, educating victims about what the indicator does and doesn't do, reviewing system processes to ensure the indicator only applies to the victim parent (and children when appropriate), and developing system capacity to bring all information about domestic violence into a single repository.
+Mississippi previously reviewed 18 system generated notices to parents and incorporated safety focused messages into those notices. - Simplifying processes for victims to receive the protections of the family violence indicator, educating victims about what the indicator does and doesn't do, reviewing system processes to ensure the indicator only applies to the victim parent (and children when appropriate), and developing system capacity to bring all information about domestic violence into a single repository.
 Multiple states now take a verbal disclosure of safety concerns as adequate reason to flag cases with the FVI.
-Arizona has expanded the number of system screens that include a family violence notice and, like Mississippi, built requirements for DV review into the system. - Recognizing many victims will use public assistance programs (TANF, SNAP, Medicaid, Child Care) and that they will frequently not understand the need for disclosure nor be given adequate opportunity to disclose safety concerns prior to a referral for child support cooperation.
-New Mexico, Michigan, and Texas all work with their public assistance agencies to increase education to parents during the eligibility process and provide multiple opportunities for good cause reviews after a referral is made to child support. - Creating procedures that permit victims to delay or modify enforcement actions or stop support services if they feel threatened or fearful of domestic violence.
-Vermont developed a "yellow light" case management tool for staff to use when offering victims a menu of safety modifications available - these include address non-disclosure, separate waiting and negotiation areas, telephonic hearings, accompaniment by DV advocates, and case closure
+Arizona expanded the number of system screens that include a family violence notice and, like Mississippi, built requirements for DV review into the system.